deivid-rodriguez/rgdev/README.md

 # Rgdev

-A Ruby gem to simplify contributing to [RubyGems](https://github.com/rubygems/rubygems).
+A Ruby gem to simplify contributing to [RubyGems](https://github.com/rubygems/rubygems), by using a Docker-based development environment.

 ## Dependencies